rmpestano/cdi-crud/README.md

 if you use forge(1.x) you may have a [look at this plugin](https://github.com/rmpestano/crud-plugin)

-if you want to import Crud utility class in your project, you can use maven dependencies below:
+if you want to import Crud utility class into your project, you can use maven dependencies below:

 ```xml
 <dependencies>